 Wildlife management is the application of management techniques for the conservation and use of our wildlife resource.
-The course will examine: resident and migrant species; population census and analysis; habitat evaluation, monitoring and analysis; management for conservation and hunting; impact of man on wildlife with emphasis on the conservation/damage interface; the role and importance of wildlife law.
+The module will examine: resident and migrant species; population census and analysis; habitat evaluation, monitoring and analysis; management for conservation and hunting; impact of man on wildlife with emphasis on the conservation/damage interface; the role and importance of wildlife law.

-Course projects will include an essay and a management plan.
+Module projects will include an essay and a management plan.

-AESC 4005 Epidemiology and Zoonoses
+Epidemiology and Zoonoses

-This course deals with the epidemiology and control of human and livestock diseases that involve a significant free-living, vector-borne or zoonotic stage and for which environmental considerations are especially important.
+As for the core module: This module deals with the epidemiology and control of human and livestock diseases that involve a significant free-living, vector-borne or zoonotic stage and for which environmental considerations are especially important.
 The emphasis will be on diseases encountered in Ireland, but where necessary for illustration of principles, tropical diseases such as malaria will also be dealt with.
-The course will consist of the following components: ecology of major parasitic infections of livestock, ecology of parasitic zoonoses, ecology of major non-parasitic zoonoses, immunobiology, principles of epidemiology, epidemiological tools including diagnostics and mathematical models, control measures including general principles, chemotherapy, vaccination and environmental management.
+The module will consist of the following components: ecology of major parasitic infections of livestock, ecology of parasitic zoonoses, ecology of major non-parasitic zoonoses, immunobiology, principles of epidemiology, epidemiological tools including diagnostics and mathematical models, control measures including general principles, chemotherapy, vaccination and environmental management.

-AESC 4006 Pest Management
+Pest Management

-This course examines the pest management concept as an alternative to more traditional approaches to pest control.
+This module examines the pest management concept as an alternative to more traditional approaches to pest control.
 Basic principles and tactics are examined, including establishment and implementation of economic injury thresholds and the integration of biological, cultural and chemical approaches.
 Case studies based on programmes which have been put into operation will be considered.

-AESC 4007 Plant Disease Management
+Plant Disease Management

-As for core course:
+As for core module:

-Relevance of epidemiology to disease management; disease epidemics; disease build-up; pathogen dispersal; quantification of disease - phytopathometry and the analysis of epidemics; modelling and forecasting epidemics; genetics and epidemiology - strategies for the use of resistant cultivars; management of virus diseases: novel plant breeding, molecular biology and genetic engineering techniques for the production of virus resistant transgenic plants; developments in chemical control of plant disease; fungicide groupings and modes of action, application techniques, legislation, food residues; pathogen resistance to fungicides.
+Relevance of epidemiology to disease management; disease epidemics; disease buildup; pathogen dispersal; quantification of disease - phytopathometry and the analysis of epidemics; modelling and forecasting epidemics; genetics and epidemiology - strategies for the use of resistant cultivars; management of virus diseases: novel plant breeding, molecular biology and genetic engineering techniques for the production of virus resistant transgenic plants; developments in chemical control of plant disease; fungicide groupings and modes of action, application techniques, legislation, food residues; pathogen resistance to fungicides.

-AESC 4008 Molecular Biology and the Environment
+Molecular Biology and the Environment

-A lecture/laboratory course designed to provide a basic understanding of the molecular techniques currently used in studies of environmental biology.
-The topics covered in this course will include the use of DNA diagnostics, immunodiagnostics, molecular variability and molecular markers in environmental biology.
+A lecture/laboratory module designed to provide a basic understanding of the molecular techniques currently used in studies of environmental biology.
+The topics covered in this module will include the use of DNA diagnostics, immunodiagnostics, molecular variability and molecular markers in environmental biology.
 The techniques will include DNA diagnostic, immunodiagnostic, DNA variation, DNA marker, protein marker and protein variation analyses.

-AESC 4101 Apiculture
+Apiculture